EtnDiaz/nvimvt/README.md

 # password: example
 ```

-Copy it to `~/.config/nvimvt/config.yaml` (or point `NVIMVT_CONFIG` to another path) to pre-seed defaults before launching.
-Secrets are not encrypted; store only development tokens.
+Copy the file to `~/.config/nvimvt/config.yaml` (or point `NVIMVT_CONFIG` elsewhere) to pre-fill defaults.

 ## Notes
-- The app assumes a KV v2 mount point; update the mount prompt to match your Vault.
+- The UI assumes KV v2; update `mount_point` if your mount differs.
-- Errors from Vault are reported inline so you can adjust paths or permissions quickly.
+- Secrets are edited as JSON objects; non-object payloads are rejected for safety.
+- Kubernetes auth uses the `default` role.
+Adjust Vault policies/roles as needed for your cluster.